DunsinK/InstagramUnfollowers/README.md

 ## Testing

-1. CD into the directory with the cloned erpository
+1. CD into the directory with the cloned repository
 2. Run the command `python -m http.server 8000` to create a python HTTP server
 3. Access the page from `http://localhost:8000/index.html`